 Explore online activities that feature contemporary Upstanders who made choices to act on behalf of others and not be bystanders.
 Take a look at recommended readings from our grades K-2 and grades 3-4 Teaching Trunks that teach acceptance and diversity.
 Hear from Survivors and their message that inspires students to take action.VIEW ACTIVITIES

 Act of Art Resources

 In our Act of Art gallery, the works explore genocides and human rights atrocities from artists’ perspectives.
 Artists express themselves through artistic mediums, such as paintings, photography, sculpture, spoken word, poetry, etc., and become Upstanders through their form of expression.

 We are highlighting different forms of art that is in response to the Holocaust, genocide and human rights.
-Please take a look at our newest online resources that correspond to the certain pieces of artwork and the exhibition, They Shall Be Counted: The Theresienstadt Ghetto Artwork of Erich Lichtblau-Leskly.
 Each piece contains reflection questions and interactive activities that will turn budding artists into activists!VIEW ACTIVITIES